VulcanJS/Vulcan/MIGRATING.md

 Please open an issue or a pull request if you feel this doc is incomplete.

+## Updating Meteor

+- Check that your version of `boilerplate-generator` is right.
+If not, overwrite it manually in `packages/_boilerplate/package.js`.
+This package is a hack to support SSR, so it's ok to manually change the version without actually updating
+- Check that you don't have hard dependency on core packages, like `accounts-password@1.16.0`.
+They could conflict with Meteor core package version.
+- Run `meteor update`.
+Note: when running the update on the Starter, remember to setup `METEOR_PACKAGES_DIRS=...` correctly, so it points to your local `devel` install of Vulcan.

+## From 1.16 to 1.17

+- `meteor update`
+- `meteor npm i --save string-similarity @apollo/client`
+- Migrate your code to Apollo client v3: https://www.apollographql.com/docs/react/migrating/apollo-client-3-migration/

 ## From 1.15 to 1.16

 - `meteor npm i --save node-cache`